St. Mary's Hospital Lacor: History

 Founded in 1959 as a 30-bed hospital, by July 2005 it had 483 beds.
 It also includes a nursing school and other health worker training programs.
 The hospital maintains remote Level III Health Centers in Amuru, Opit and Pabbo with an additional 24 beds.
-Each day the hospital hosts an average of 600 inpatients and their attendants, as well as 500 outpatients, for a daily total of about 2,000 individuals.
-During the Lord's Resistance Army insurgency, between 2,000 and 10,000 women and children would crowd into the hospital compound every night, to avoid the night-time attacks and abductions by the Lord's Resistance Army.
+Each day, the hospital hosts an average of 600 inpatients and their attendants, as well as 500 outpatients, for a daily total of about 2,000 individuals.
+During the Lord's Resistance Army insurgency, between 2,000 and 10,000 women and children would crowd into the hospital compound every night to avoid the nighttime attacks and abductions by the Lord's Resistance Army.

 During the violent and tyrannical reign of Idi Amin in the 1970s, the hospital was often caught in the crossfire.
 Throughout the 1980s, the hospital remained at constant risk as thugs repeatedly ransacked the compound, looking for drugs or petrol.
 Raiders kidnapped staff members and held them for ransom.